David Azofeifa

 Matthew 9:36–38 (NIV)

 How many times have we prayed for more people to come to church?
 The harvest is ready.
-What is lacking is not fruit; it is workers willing to gather it.
+What is missing is not fruit; it is workers willing to gather it.
 Do not only pray for new people to come.
-Pray that those of us who are already here will go out and bring them.
+Pray that those of us already here will get up and go bring them in.

 Someone once said, “It’s easier to talk to God about souls than to talk to souls about God.”
-Who takes a bunch of empty baskets, places them in a warehouse, and begs God for crops to appear inside them?
-We need to understand that the church is not these four walls.
+Who stacks a pile of empty baskets in a warehouse and then begs God for crops to appear inside them?
+We have to understand this: the church is not these four walls.
 We are the church.
-We cannot wait for unbelievers to come to the church.
-The church has to go to the unbelievers.
+We cannot sit and wait for unbelievers to come to us.
+The church has to go to them.

 The fruit of the righteous is a tree of life, and the one who is wise saves lives.